-The Corporate Governance Committee, on behalf of the Board, reviews the effectiveness and performance of the Board as a whole, each Board committee and the boards and board committees of the Bank's subsidiaries in accordance with the corporate governance guidelines and policies of the Group.
+The Corporate Governance Committee, on behalf of the Board, reviews the effectiveness and performance of the Directors, the Board as a whole, and each Board committee, as well as the boards and board committees of the Bank's subsidiaries through its oversight of the corporate governance guidelines and policies of the Group.
 This committee acts as the nomination committee for the Board.
 The principal duties of the Corporate Governance Committee include reviewing and recommending to the Board membership criteria and director nominees, membership of the Board's committees and matters relating to the performance, diversity and independence of directors.
-The Corporate Governance Committee oversees questions of director independence and conflicts of interest, induction and ongoing training for directors and the Board's corporate governance policies and procedures.
+The Corporate Governance Committee oversees questions of director independence and conflicts of interest, induction and ongoing training for directors and the Board's corporate governance-related policies and procedures.
 The Corporate Governance Committee also recommends director compensation and reviews and approves related-party transactions.